-Dr. J. David Smith, who started the special education program at Lynchburg College, will speak on “Justice for People with Disabilities” in observation of the 50th anniversary of the Arc of Central Virginia.
+Dr. J. David Smith, who started the special education program at University of Lynchburg, will speak on “Justice for People with Disabilities” in observation of the 50th anniversary of the Arc of Central Virginia.
 The talk will be at 7 p.m.
 Thursday, April 26 in Memorial Ballroom, Hall Campus Center, and is free and open to the public.

 The Arc of Central Virginia is dedicated to improving the quality of life for people with disabilities by creating and encouraging opportunities for individual growth and development.
 Check out this story in The News & Advance.

 Dr. Smith is professor emeritus at the University of North Carolina at Greensboro.
 He teaches graduate courses at the University of Richmond.
-He also has continued to work with Lynchburg College via its special education and counseling programs in St. Lucia.
+He also has continued to work with University of Lynchburg via its special education and counseling programs in St. Lucia.

 Dr. Smith has had a particular interest in the history of developmental and intellectual disabilities.
 His work in this area resulted in the publication of his book Minds Made Feeble: The History and Legacy of the Kallikaks.
 His book on Carrie Buck and Pieces of Purgatory: Mental Retardation In and Out of Institutions examined the abuses of the eugenics and institutionalization movements, and the tragic misapplications of the formerly used concept of “mental retardation” associated with those movements.